AlxndrJhn/DLF-Nova-Play-My-Own-Music/README.md

     2. Save `SPOTIPY_CLIENT_SECRET` in your environment (example `2c12e5161ace0476c8f2abc70a924ac76`)
 2. Find your spotify username and insert it in `spotify_username` in `online_prototype.py`
 3. Install with `pip install DLF-Nova-Play-My-Own-Music`
-4. `dlfnova -su my.spotifyusername` to start
+4. `dlfnova -su my.spotifyusername` to start.

 After some setup messages it should generate logs like this